pyos/dg/src/tutorial/index.md

 ```

+##### Q: What's -b for?

+The dg compiler is written in dg itself.
+Naturally, this means it has to be distributed
+as a precompiled bundle. `python3 -m dg -b` creates and tests a new bundle for the
+current version of Python. `python3 -m dg -b somevm-12 030809A0` attempts to make
+a bundle for SomeVM v12 (or 1.2) that interprets Python 3.8.9a0, but this may not
+always work, depending on how compatible SomeVM is with CPython.

 ##### Q: All the cool modules for Python have entry point scripts.
 Do you have a script?

 Why would you need one?
 Most shells support `alias`.